The Rules and Guidelines for Gorilla Trekkers

 The Gorilla Gear and Wear is for your protection.
 Do not trek wearing a tank-top unless you are immune to nettles.

 The Gorilla Trek is not about making a Fashion Statement but your comfort.
 Having the right stuff will make a difference.
-Your comfort and protection should be your concern as it is ours.
+The safety and well-being, as well as your comfort and protection, should be your concern as it is ours.